On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Theory

 where $\{g_i\}_{i=1}^L$ are eigenvalues and $\{\hat P_i\}$ are orthogonal projectors onto the corresponding eigenspaces, $\sum_i \hat P_i = \mathbf{1}$ and $\hat P_i \hat P_j = \delta_{ij}\hat P_i$, the adjoint action admits a simple block structure:

 In this projector basis, the identity superoperator is

 and the matrix representation of $\text{ad}_{i\hat G}$ has eigenvalues $\{\, i(g_j-g_k)\,\}_{j,k=1}^L$ on the blocks $\hat P_j(\cdot)\hat P_k$.
-The representation space has dimension $L^2$, but the degree of the characteristic (and minimal) polynomial of $\text{ad}_{i\hat G}$ is governed only by the number of distinct nonzero differences $g_j-g_k$.
-Thus, in the worst case (all differences distinct and nonzero on some block) the upper bound is $L(L-1)$, and degeneracies or vanishing blocks reduce this degree.
+The representation space has dimension $L^2$, but the degree of the characteristic (and minimal) polynomial of $\text{ad}_{i\hat G}$ is governed only by the number of distinct differences $g_j-g_k$.
+Thus, in the worst case (all differences distinct) the upper bound for the degree is $L(L-1)$, and degeneracies or vanishing blocks reduce this degree.

 \paragraph*{$\mathfrak{L}$-module point of view.} This construction can be viewed as an $\mathfrak{L}$-module, where $\mathfrak{L}$ is the Abelian Lie algebra generated by the projectors $\{\hat P_i\}$, $[\hat P_i,\hat P_j]=0$.
 Consider the linear space $\mathcal{O}$ with basis elements